-The 2019 hurricane season is here.
-This season is expected to be “slightly above average but less active than last year,” according to The Weather Channel’s forecast.
-However, this does not guarantee a safer season.
+The 2020 hurricane season is here.
+This season is expected to be “more active than usual” according to The Weather Channel’s forecast.
 Your community should be equipped to respond to anything in an effective and efficient manner.

-The Weather Channel expects the season to be slightly less active than last year but warns that residents along the coastal U.S. should be prepared no matter the forecast.
+The Weather Channel expects the season to be more active than last year, and that means residents along the coastal U.S. should be prepared no matter the forecast.

 For homeowners associations in these states, that means reviewing current emergency preparedness procedures for before, during, and after a hurricane, what supplies to include in emergency kits, and who to contact in the immediate aftermath.